CALLING ALL ADVENTURERS!

 FREE on iOS and Android smartphones

-Get your friends or family together - up to 6 players
+Grab your friends or whānau—up to 6 players can join the fun

-Follow clues, answer questions, find locations
+Follow the clues, answer the questions, and find the locations

 Safety Note: It is recommended that young children complete the hunts with an adult.